 1. Start With a Microsavings Service for Your Emergency Fund

-You don’t have to begin with large amounts when first starting off.
-In fact, we’ve reviewed the latest trend in fintech, microsavings services.
-With just a few pennies per purchase you’ll be on your way to creating a nest egg.
+Before you get into investing, we recommend you to have a cash reserve of at least three to six months of living expenses, especially given these uncertain times.
+You don't have to begin with large amounts when first starting off.
+One of the latest trends in fintech is Microsavings services, where with just a few pennies per purchase, you'll be on your way to creating a nest egg.

-Out of the various microsavings services we recommend, Acorns as the best microsavings service.
+Out of the various investment apps we've reviewed, we recommend Acorns as the best microsavings platform.

 2. Open a Retirement Account With Your Employer

 Once you start building a nest egg for that proverbial rainy day, it's time to get serious with your retirement planning.
 Even if retirement is more than 30 years away, now is the time to get started since time is on your side.